VoxSecuritatis/Python/README.md

 Python is one of the most versatile programming languages in the world, powering everything from simple scripts to large-scale machine learning systems.
 This page is a showcase of my work with Python, reflecting both technical capability and applied problem-solving.
 Each project emphasizes not just code, but design principles, maintainability, and integration with modern tools such as AI support libraries.

-I have focused on building projects that highlight real-world applicability, demonstrate mastery of Python’s ecosystem, and integrate advanced features such as **data visualization**, **automation**, and **AI-enhanced reporting**.
-These projects are structured with best practices in mind: clear documentation, modular code, version control, and reproducibility across environments (Windows, PowerShell, VSCode, and Google Colab).
+I have focused on building projects that highlight real-world applicability, demonstrate mastery of Python’s ecosystem, and integrate advanced features such as **data visualization**, **automation**, and **AI-enhanced applications**.
+These projects are structured with best practices in mind: clear documentation, modular code, version control, and reproducibility across environments (Windows, PowerShell, VSCode, GitHub Codespaces, GitHub Models, and Google Colab).

 ---